-Martin Kuncl is a Senior Economist in the Canadian Economic Analysis Department at the Bank of Canada.
+Martin Kuncl is a Principal Researcher in the Canadian Economic Analysis Department at the Bank of Canada.
 His research interests include macro-financial linkages, financial crises and macro-prudential policies.
 Specific topics include financial innovation, interaction of monetary and macro-prudential policies, and government intervention in the mortgage market.
 He received his Ph.D. in Economics from CERGE-EI.

 Markets for securitized assets were characterized by high liquidity prior to the recent financial crisis and by a sudden market dry-up at the onset of the crisis.
 A general equilibrium model with heterogeneous investment opportunities and information frictions predicts that, in boom periods or mild recessions, the degree of adverse selection in resale markets for securitized assets is limited because of the reputation-based guarantees by asset originators.